What is the Current Ratio Formula?

 The favorable ratio for it is 2:1. | The favorable ratio for it is 1:1. |

-- It accurately analyzes a company’s overall financial health.
-Therefore, creditors consider this ratio when determining whether to give short-term debt to a company.
+- The current ratio formula accurately analyzes a company’s overall financial health.
+Creditors consider this ratio when determining whether to provide short-term debt to a company.

-- It also illustrates how well the management is using working capital.
-However, using this ratio alone, you cannot evaluate a company’s short-term liquidity.
+- It also indicates how well management is utilizing working capital.
+However, using this ratio alone cannot evaluate a company’s short-term liquidity.

-- It considers all of a company’s current assets, leaving out those that are difficult to convert into cash.
+- The formula includes all of a company’s current assets and excludes those that are difficult to convert into cash, such as inventory.

-- This ratio also reveals information about the operational cycle of a business.
-It illustrates a company’s capacity to sell off assets to cover short-term obligations.
+- This ratio also reveals information about a business’s operational cycle and ability to sell assets to cover short-term obligations.

-- It just depicts the company’s financial standing at the present time; it does not fully depict its solvency or liquidity.
+- However, it only depicts the company’s financial standing at the present time and does not fully depict its solvency or liquidity.

 Calculator